chris556784/chris556784/README.md

 - 👋 Hi, I’m @chris556784
-- 👀 I’m interested in lerning about elixir
+- 👀 I’m interested in lerning about elixir vr gameing and pc gameing industry
-- 🌱 I’m currently learning to code
+- 🌱 I’m currently learning to code on roblox
-- 💞️ I’m looking to collaborate on game codes and makeing games
+- 💞️ I’m looking to collaborate on games and makeing games
 - 📫 How to reach me @christophermonserrate25@gmail.com

 <!---